 The Acquired Immune System

 Your body retains these antibodies (like a memory of invasion) and so is much faster and stronger in its attack if exposed to that pathogen again in the future.
-This is the reason you don’t often suffer from the same virus twice.
+This is the reason you don’t often suffer the same way from the same virus twice.
 The first invasion causes infection and damage within the body, but a second exposure triggers a quick and effective shut down by immune cells thanks to antibody recognition.

 Vaccines help to build your acquired immune system and are designed so that you can skip the first infection altogether.
 Although they are designed in a number of ways, they are all meant to stimulate the production of antibodies for a particular pathogen within your body.
 The contents of the vaccine clear your system quickly and what remains are your natural antibodies, just like you would make if you had experienced the infection before.